vipinjose90/data-visualization/hw6/README.md

 Initialize the chart in the `electoralVoteChart.js` file in the ``constructor`` method, modeled after the `constructor` method in ``yearChart.js``.

-In Part I you should have implemented an event so that the ``update`` method for this chart is triggered with a selection in the year chart and it receives the data corresponding to the year selected.
+In Part I you should have implemented a function so that the ``update`` method for this chart is triggered with a selection in the year chart and it receives the data corresponding to the year selected.

 In the ``update`` method, create a stacked bar chart where each bar represents single state.
 Unlike the bar charts that you have used before, this will have constant values for the *y* attribute and *height* and the appropriate scale is applied to the *x* attribute and *width*.

 The bars that you create here are sized according to the number of electoral votes for a given state which is given by the attribute `Total_EV` in the data, and colored and positioned according to the margin of victory for the different parties; you can find the data in the column `RD_Difference`.
 Positive values indicate that the Republican party won, negative values indicate that the Democrats won.
 When and Independent candidate wins, this attribute does not have a value.
 To style your bars, you can use the predefined class `.electoralVotes`.
 Sort your bars such that, the state with the highest democratic victory should be dark-blue and be positioned at the far left; the state with the highest republican victory should be dark-red and be positioned at the far right.
 Place independent states on the left, and use a uniform green to represent them.
-To color code the bars corresponding to the Democrats and Republicans, you can make use of the global color scale provided.
+To color code the bars corresponding to the Democrats and Republicans, you can make use of the color scale provided.

 As you can see in the screenshot below, there are multiple other minor details that need to be displayed.
 Append a marker at the center of the bar chart which will be a reference for *50%* mark.
 Right above this, you will display the number of electoral votes that are required to with the elections.
 In the same line, you should display the count of total electoral votes for each party on top of the corresponding group of bars.
 All these elements should be placed according to the layout in the screenshot below.
 The text elements can be styled using `.electoralVoteText` class that is given to you in the `.css` file.
 Whenever any detail specific to certain party to be displayed, you can make use of the `chooseClass` method to color your elements appropriately.